jptacek/JPtacek.com/src/documents/2014/06/angularJS-intro-to-directives/index.html.md

 directives.

 While we have seen directives previously, they have been attributes that allow us to markup existing HTML elements with bits and pieces of Angular functionality.
 Examples of this have been ``ng-show`` or ``ng-repeat``.
-For this example, we are going to make a custom directive, which will allow us to create our own HTML tag.
+For this post, we are going to make a custom directive, which will allow us to create our own HTML tag.

-The valyue of creating our own tags, is that it allows us to start thinking of our HTML markup as a domain specific language.
+The value of creating our own tags, is that it allows us to start thinking of our HTML markup as a domain specific language.
 Throughout this series, we have been using Chemistry data to explore Angular.
-In keeping with that model, we are going to create a simple custom directive to display chemical data in its own "HTML" tag called ``periodicchartelement``.
+In keeping with that theme, we are going to create a simple custom directive to display chemical data in its own "HTML" tag called ``periodicchartelement``.
 Cool things are starting to happen here people!

 So how do we do this?
 First, similar to controllers, directives are defined on the module for our application via the ``module.directive`` API.
-We can setup a small template.
+Within here, we can setup a small template.
 Our JavaScript would look something like

 ```javascript
 .directive('periodicchartelement', function() {